-A major undertaking in 2014 was upgrading the parking lot light fixtures to LED to reduce future electrical expenses.
-During the year, the Library purchased new computer equipment and library materials (books, CDs, and audiovisual materials).
+During the year, the Library purchased additional shelving in the teen area and replaced office chairs and library materials (books, CDs, and audiovisual materials).
 The library building was constructed with the proceeds received from the issuance of \$8.5 million in 2002 Library Building and Site Bonds, which was refunded in 2012 by issuing \$5,425,000 in bonds with an interest rate range of 1.5 percent to 2.25 percent and retiring the 2002 Library Building and Site Bonds.
-The outstanding balance on the bonds was \$4.95 million on March 31, 2014.
+The outstanding balance on the bonds was \$4.45 million on March 31, 2015.